Life Sciences & HealthcareSeptember 3, 2020

 Striving to improving efficiency, productivity, quality, and eliminating waste is nothing new to the manufacturing industry.
 This continuous improvement of processes and waste reduction is at the core of lean manufacturing methodologies, which have been broadly adopted across the global industrial ecosystem.
 Simply stated, lean manufacturing is the best way to add and create value for businesses and end users.

-In lean manufacturing, monitoring systems and gathering data from all machines, processes, and activities is essential to process control, optimization, and preventive and predictive maintenance.
+In lean manufacturing software, monitoring systems and gathering data from all machines, processes, and activities is essential to process control, optimization, and preventive and predictive maintenance.
 This data fuels all decision-making processes in order to achieve operational excellence and create greater customer value.
 Many companies have enjoyed the benefits and advantages of implementing lean manufacturing methodologies in their design, manufacturing, assembly, inventory, supply chain, maintenance, and recycling processes.

 Lean manufacturing practices are not limited to manufacturing industries.
 Today, it is broadly used by many businesses, since lean techniques are applicable to any industry you can imagine.
 In an attempt to realize the full value of lean manufacturing, sensors and actuators have been increasingly deployed in machines, manufacturing processes, and industrial activities for monitoring and controlling their operations for optimum performance and quality.
 But the broad adoption of lean practices is also being driven by technological advancements as well.